srfoster/psychology-and-coding/README.md

 ![Whitespace in Expressions](./images/whitespace-in-expressions.png)

-And the final evolution (from a purely syntactical point of view) would be nested expressions.
+And a final evolution (from a purely syntactical point of view) would be nested expressions.

 Here's a nonsense program simply to illustrate the general idea (it would throw an error if you ran it).